-This document gives an overview of the results emerging from the second Concertation meeting for the unit Software Services and Cloud computing.
-The document highlights the main outcomes of the event including recommendations for the H2020 LEIT ICT Work Programme 2016 -2017 .
+This document gives an overview of the results emerging from the second Concertation meeting for the unit Software Services and Cloud computing which was organised by the CloudWATCH project.
+The document highlights the main outcomes of the event including recommendations for the H2020 LEIT ICT Work Programme 2016 -2017.
 The document also highlights clustering and collaboration by Call 8 and Call 10 projects.

-CloudWATCH Mission
+About CloudWATCH